 Clarence: Joe Louis had come out of retirement to fight Rocky Marciano!
 The man was seventy-six years old!
 Joe Louis always lied about his age!
 He lied about his age all the time!
 One time, Frank Sinatra came in here, and sat in this chair.
 I say, "Frank, you hang out with Joe Louis.
 Just between me and you, how old is Joe Louis?"
 Know what Frank told me?
 He said "Hey, Joe Louis is a hundred thirty-seven years old."
 A hundred and thirty-seven years old!

 Sweets: Oh, man, you ain't never meet no Frank Sinatra.

 Clarence: FUCK YOU!
 FUCK YOU!
 AND FUCK YOU!
 Who's next?

 Landlord: Okay, now what the FUCK do you want?

 Landlord: Look, you better not be wasting my time.
 You got money?

 Landlord: Come on in, gentlemen.

 Landlord: Hey Stu, your rent's due, motherfucker!
-Now don't be pulling that falling down the stairs shit on me again, you hear!
-Now you conscious!
-Every month, the same damn thang.
+And don't be pulling that falling down the stairs shit on me, you hear!
+Are you conscious?
+Shoot, every month the same damn thing.